Back to blog

 Finally, there’s no legislation surrounding the acquisition of residential proxies (assuming no hacking is taking place).
 There are, however, ethical considerations for the acquisition of IP addresses – users should be consenting and rewarded for sharing their devices.

-Not all residential proxy providers acquire their IP addresses from transparent companies.
+Not all residential proxy network providers acquire their IP addresses from transparent companies.
 While it doesn’t directly affect you, the acquisition of proxy servers should be transparent.

 Conclusion